 - Commercial Motor Carriers such as Commercial Driver’s License (CDL) holders who drive commercial vehicles

-- Maritime such as crewmembers operating a commercial vessel
+- Maritime such as crew members operating a commercial vessel

 - Pipelines such as folks working in operations, maintenance, and emergency response

-- Transit such as vehicle operators, controllers, mechanics and armed security
+- Transit such as vehicle operators, controllers, mechanics, and armed security

-When Can I be Tested?
+When Can Employees Be Tested?

-What Types Of Test Does DOT Administer?
+What Types of Test Does DOT Administer?

 How is a Urine Drug Test Administered?